Marine Pest Sectoral Committee, 2019

-Australia’s national strategy for marine pest surveillance.
+Australia’s national strategy for marine pest surveillance was endorsed by the Marine Pest Sectoral Committee in 2019.
 The strategy:

-- sets our strategic direction for investment in surveillance over the next 5 years, 2021–2026.
+• sets our strategic direction for investment in surveillance over the 5 years, 2021–2026.

 There are four objectives in the strategy: